swamyvenkatesh/stayboade/README.md

 	- Admin can see all todo tasks
 	- Admin can search with title
 	- Filtering also included
-	- Admin have a facility to download the selected records as CSV file from select the 'Download CSV' option
+	- Admin have a facility to download the selected records as CSV file from actions by select the 'Download CSV' option

 						** Thank You **